MasterJhimmy/Sega-Genesis-to-GameCube-Adapter/README.md

 Huge thanks to [NicoHood](https://github.com/NicoHood/) and [jonthysell](https://github.com/jonthysell/) for both their amazing libraries.

-Also, thanks to [tevey](https://github.com/tevey) for his [SNES to GameCube adapter](https://github.com/tevey/snesToGameCube), which not only inspired me to make this project, but taught me a great deal in how to use the "Nintendo" library correctly.
+Also, thanks to [tevey](https://github.com/tevey) for their [SNES to GameCube adapter](https://github.com/tevey/snesToGameCube), which not only inspired me to make this project, but taught me a great deal in how to use the "Nintendo" library correctly.